 Consider the letter — pouring out your heart in a way that a quick call or hurried text hardly allows.
 Alone at your desk, pen in hand, your thoughts and feelings flow onto the page.
 You aren't speaking into the void or to the multitudes; but to a singular someone.

 Consider the journal — pouring out your heart so that your future self, or even the next generation, can hold a piece of your history.
-The hurts you’ve survived, the wins you experienced and the beauty in found in ordinary days.
-You aren’t just speaking into the void here either, you’re giving your mind a place to walk through pain and joy, step by step, to find peace.
+The hurts you’ve survived, the wins you experienced and the beauty found in your ordinary days.
+You aren’t speaking to the void here either, you’re giving your mind a place to safely walk through both pain and joy, step by step, to find peace.

 Science even backs this up.